 If you’re an accredited investor looking to diversify into commercial real estate, EquityMultiple let’s you choose the deals you invest in.

 With the stock market being a financial roller coaster, diversifying beyond stocks and bonds is a rational strategy.
 Rich Uncles could be the way to do it.

 Are you a small investor looking to diversify beyond stocks and bonds?
 Realty Mogul will let you spread your investment wings into commercial real estate.

 Blooom helps you to pick the right funds for your situation from within your 401(k) plan.
 It’s like a robo-advisor for your 401(k).
 Let’s take a look.

-As they do every October, the IRS released their 401k contribution guidelines this week for the 2015 tax year.
-How much can you contribute in 2015?
+The IRS released their 401k contribution guidelines this week for the 2019 tax year.
+How much can you contribute to your retirement account in 2019?

 Wealthsimple has become one of the premier options for people looking to have a simple, effective and automated investment portfolio.
 Here’s our review.

 We’d like to contribute as much as we can towards retirement this year.
 What is the maximum contribution you can put in your retirement accounts?